Does Paul Use The Aorist Subjunctive In A Didactic Context?

 Paul is using the positive based upon the condition that if the resurrection were not true, then “let us eat and drink” as the proper translation of the aorist subjunctive.
 However, since he is establishing the resurrection as fact, then the exhortation actually teaches the opposite.
 So his intended meaning is, “Let us not eat and drink, for tomorrow we live” or we do not die or perish in death as others without hope.
 In other words, by emphasizing the negative, he does not change the use of the aorist subjunctive, but rather adds emphasis to his point.

 This totally questions the accuracy of Stevens’ claims that Paul could not use the hortatory “Let us bear” in 1 Corinthians 15:49.
 If it could be used in v.
 33, by what law is it forbidden in v.
 49?
-None!.
+None!
 It is the desperation and despair of the IBV advocates who need a future tense here to give them some false shred of hope.
 Not only do the best MSS fail to support Steven’s conclusion, but the inspired text speaks loudly against it.

 Already But Not Yet

 The use of the aorist subjunctive in this text is “ingressive”.
 It means that the process of putting on the new body was already underway.
 This was the first point I brought up in my earlier discussions of this verse with Stevens years ago.
-Not only had the putting on of the new body began, but so had the putting off of the old body.
+Not only had the putting on of the new body begun, but so had the putting off of the old body.
 We have shown repeatedly how this occurred through baptism.
-We also shown how the word “epi enduo” means to pull down one garment (body) over the existing one.
+We also have shown how the word “epi enduo” means to pull down one garment (body) over the existing one.

 The putting off of the old body, i.e. the old man is the defeat of the ministration of death.
 The saints had already begun this activity noted in the fact that death was “abolished” 2 Tim.
 1:10 with the putting off of the body of sin, Col. 2:11.
 However, the process was not complete until the parousia, 1 Corinthians 15:26, 42, 49.